Oseltamivir (By mouth)

 How to Use This Medicine

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 Do not take this medicine for any illness other than the flu.

 - Start taking this medicine as soon as possible after flu symptoms begin or after you are exposed to the flu (within the first 2 days).